Jerusalem Development Authority: Key people

 Uziel (Uzi) Wexler, who earlier had served as treasurer of the Jerusalem municipality under mayor Teddy Kollek, founded the Jerusalem Development Authority in 1988 and served as its director from 1989 to 1994.
 He later served as the Authority's chairman from 1997 to 2003.
 Teddy Kollek was a key figure behind the Authority's establishment.

 Moshe Goldstein, once mayor of Ma'aleh Adumim, was chairman of the Authority for three years until 2008.
-Since 2008 is used Moshe Lion, former director general of the Prime Minister's Office and chairman of Israel Railways.
-In 2013, Lion resigned from his position in order to run for mayor of Jerusalem.
-As of 2018, Lion serves as mayor.
+He was replaced by Moshe Lion, former director general of the Prime Minister's Office and chairman of Israel Railways.
+In 2013, Lion resigned in order to run for mayor of Jerusalem.

 Moty Hazan, who replaced Israel Bargil as director of the Jerusalem Development Authority in 2010, began his involvement with the Jerusalem municipality as a student in the mid-1990s working at the city's call center.
 Over time he was promoted to a position with the treasury department's budget committee and later to the position of deputy treasurer.
 Credited for his contribution to balancing the city's budgets and for his involvement in the city's recovery program, by 2010 he was City Hall's preferred candidate for the position of director of the Authority.